riascho/Testing-CheatSheet/README.md

 ### Async/Await Testing

-When writing tests using the `async`/`await` keywords in `vitest` or `jest`, it's important to understand that `async` functions return a promise.
+When writing tests using the `async`/`await` keywords in `vitest`/`jest`, it's important to understand that `async` functions return a promise.
 This promise can then be assigned to a variable and can then be evaluated the same as in synchronous assertions.

 ```javascript
 it("should return a token value", async () => {